 - Brachycephalic Syndrome affects flatter-faced varieties.

-How to Find an American Bulldog
+How to Find American Bulldog Puppies

 If you want to find a purebred American Bulldog puppy, you can find a breeder via the American Bulldog Association and the United Kennel Club.
 If you prefer to rescue, try contacting American Bulldog Rescue or Maryland American Bulldog Rescue.
 Another great resource is Petfinder.
 Expand your search to include pit bull, bully breed and large dog rescues, and of course, check with your local shelter too!